 In 2014 J Gregory Wines opened a tasting room (by appointment only) in a two-story set of offices appropriately called the Cooperage Square Business Center.
 This location is ideal as it is right next to Highway 29 on the north bound side.
 Tastings are private and often with Mark or Kandice.
 For those looking for a food and wine pairing – they have partnered with the chef at nearby Fume Bistro & Bar to prepare 3 and 4 course lunches on site with the J Gregory Wines.
 For more in depth lunches – Mark and Kandice work with Meadowood and guests can meet with either of them at lunch (paired with the J Gregory Wines).

-For more information and to join their wine club visit: www.jgregorywines.com
+For more information, to schedule an appointment for a tasting and to join their wine club visit: www.jgregorywines.com